owncloud/ios-app/SETUP.md

 ## Local ownCloud server for testing

-You can easily fire up an ownCloud server on your Ma using Docker.
+You can easily fire up an ownCloud server on your Mac using Docker.

 1. [Install Docker](https://docs.docker.com/docker-for-mac/)
 2. Run this in Terminal.app to start ownCloud with Docker